-Course entry requirements: STA2004F and STA2005S; MAM2000W is strongly recommended (linear algebra and advanced calculus modules).
+Course entry requirements: STA2004F and STA2005S; MAM2000W or MAM2004H is strongly recommended (linear algebra and advanced calculus modules).

 This course forms part of the third-year major in Mathematical Statistics.
-It consists of two modules: The Generalised Linear Models module introduces students to the theory and application of fitting linear models to different types of response variables with different underlying distributions.
-The Decision and Risk Theory module is an introduction to the structure of decision making under uncertainty.
-The content of the modules are as follows:
+It consists of three modules: The first, Generalised Linear Models, introduces students to the theory and application of fitting linear models to various types of response variables with different underlying distributions.
+Subsequently, elementary concepts and methods in machine learning within the framework of statistical learning are explored.
+Finally, the Introduction to Bayesian Analysis module is dedicated to the Bayesian paradigm of statistical inference, analysis, and risk theory.
+The contents of the respective modules are outlined as follows:

-Generalized linear models: Topics covered include: the exponential family of distributions, the GLM formulation, estimation and inference, models for continuous responses with skew distributions, logistic regression, Poisson regression and loglinear models.
+Generalized linear models: Topics covered include: The exponential family of distributions, the GLM formulation, estimation and inference, models for continuous responses with skew distributions, logistic regression, log-linear models and Poisson regression.